 The regional devolution of AEB will have significant implications on providers.

-As you start to prepare for this change and develop key partnerships, NCFE is here to support you.
+As you deal with this change and develop key partnerships, NCFE is here to support you.
 We understand the skills gaps in your region and our comprehensive product offer will give strength and depth to your delivery.
 What’s more, we have dedicated account managers who have both the local and national expertise you need.